Reduce HR document design time by 70% and maintain brand consistency across the whole team. Learn More

 Bamboo HR boasts many practical features for human resources management, including performance management.
 These are the best features for performance management at Bamboo HR:

-• Customizable performance management cycles
+• Performance management with customizable review cycles

 Pricing